• About/Start Here

 5. Plan A Girls’ Trip To Dallas

 When you can take a trip with some of the best women in your life, that experience becomes even better.
 A girls’ trip is a great way to reconnect and make more memories.
-The Dallas area is spread out, so find a great place to start, Deep Ellum for the best place to party, or if you all like art, the Dallas Museum of Art downtown could be nice.
-And, while you’re in the area, stop by the Dallas Farmers Market.
-It’s one of the best outdoor markets I’ve been to in North Texas.
+The Dallas area is spread out, so find your favorite location and start planning the fun.
+Deep Ellum is a great place to party, or if you’re into art, the Dallas Museum of Art downtown is excellent.
+You could go all out and take a sightseeing tour of Dallas, seeing all the best areas and attractions.

-A CityPASS is a simple way to vacation in popular destinations like Houston, Dallas has one too.
-CityPASS tickets contain admission to the most famous and popular attractions in each city and are priced up to 50% less than the combined regular price of admissions.
-The Johnson Space Center and the Space Center Houston are included in the Houston CityPass.
+A CityPASS is a simple vacation method in popular destinations like Houston and Dallas.
+CityPASS tickets offer admission to the most famous and popular attractions in each city, and are priced up to 50% less than the combined regular admission prices.
+The Houston CityPass provides admission to five Houston attractions, including Space Center Houston and the Houston Zoo.
+You’ll have nine days to use it.

 7. Stroll Downtown Austin

-8. Take A Day Trip To A State Park
+8. Day Trip To A Texas State Park

-Winters in San Antonio are very mild and rarely get under 60 degrees.
-Once in February, my son and I went to San Antonio for an event, and the weather was so nice and warm that the swimming pool at the hotel was open.
-Not knowing and not even thinking he could swim in February, I did not pack his swimsuit – so I made a mad dash to Target for one.
+Winters in San Antonio are very mild, and temperatures rarely drop below 60 degrees.
+In February, my son and I went to San Antonio for an event, and the weather was so warm that the hotel’s swimming pool was open.
+Not knowing and not even thinking he could swim in February, I didn’t pack his swimsuit, so I made a mad dash to Target for one.

-This is a trip I would like to take in 2023, so I can write an exclusive article about it.
+I want to take this trip in the winter to write an exclusive article about it.
 What do you think?
-Would you consider this road trip in your winter travels or any time of year?
+Would you consider this West Texas road trip in your winter travels or any time of year?
+You could even extend your trip to include Big Bend National Park.

 11. Trek Down To South Padre Island

-South Padre Island is a popular, well-known Texan Gulf Coast destination for Texans.
-It’s a tropical island paradise and the perfect place to escape cold temperatures.
-See what all you can do on South Padre Island in the winter.
+South Padre Island is a popular destination on the Texas Gulf Coast for Texans.
+It’s a tropical island paradise, the perfect place to escape cold weather.
+See what you can do on a South Padre Island winter vacation, and include Padre Island National Seashore in your plans.

 12. Wine Lover’s Celebration Wine Tour